 As discussed above, all of the CCR units at the COL facility are considered existing CCR units.
-The initial annual inspection for modules constructed in the future must be completed within 14 months of the initial receipt of CCR in the module per 40 CFR 257.84(b)(4).
+The initial annual inspection for modules constructed in the future must be completed within 14 months of the initial receipt of CCR in the module per 40 CFR 257.84(b)(3)(ii).
+The initial placement of CCR in Module 4 occurred on November 5, 2018.
+Thus, the initial annual inspection of Module 4 must be completed by January 5, 2020.